|

 What to Look for in an Agency

-Choosing among service firms can be confusing whether accountants,
+Choosing among service firms can be confusing.
+When evaluating PR agencies,

-likehihood of your communications strategy improving your brand and affecting
+process to incresae the likelihood of your communications strategy improving

 - Who really will be working on your project?